MiraiSubject/passport-osu/README.md

 ### Configure Strategy

-The Reddit authentication strategy authenticates users using a Reddit account and OAuth 2.0 tokens.
+The osu! authentication strategy authenticates users using a osu! account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.